wurunduk/crashday-center/source/_posts/file-types.md

 Every .lst files consists of a first line and then any amount of entry blocks separated by an empty line.

 ```
-Crashday-ShopDataList #defines a start of an .lst file
+Crashday-ShopDataList # defines a start of a .lst file
 ```

 an example of an entry block: